-[Clause 15 amended in Gazette 30 Jun 2006 p.
-2420.]
+[Clause 16 inserted in Gazette 29 Jun 2007 p.
+3258.]

-16. Metropolitan non-residential (except strata-titled units that share a service)
+17. Metropolitan non-residential (except strata titled units that share a service)

-In respect of non-residential land in the metropolitan area, not being land mentioned in item 17, a charge determined by meter size as set out in the following Table —
+In respect of non-residential land in the metropolitan area, not being land mentioned in item 18, a charge determined by meter size as set out in the following Table —